My name is Lisa Irby, and I’m what you’d call a serial entrepreneur. 🙂

 - you could lose your account without warning

-It reminds me of Google AdSense ten years ago when everyone was leaving their jobs to focus on AdSense, when most of their traffic was controlled by Google.
+It reminds me of Google AdSense several years ago when everyone was leaving their jobs to focus on AdSense, when most of their traffic was controlled by Google.

 That’s super risky!